Dennis Priestley: Friendship and rivalry with Phil Taylor

-Recent years
+Later years

 In January 2007, Priestley made his debut in the Premier League Darts, the respected darts competition in which eight of the best players from the PDC circuit compete against each other in a league format, with matches held across Great Britain at different venues.
-Priestley took the tournament by storm in the opening weeks, complementing hammerings of Roland Scholten and Adrian Lewis with a draw against Taylor and hard fought wins over Terry Jenkins, Colin Lloyd, and van Barneveld.
-Although he failed to maintain that form, Priestley's good start proved sufficient to earn him a semi-final place.
-Once again, however, he went down to a brave (6–11 in legs) loss to eventual winner Taylor.
+In the opening weeks, Priestley defeated Roland Scholten and Adrian Lewis, gained a draw against Taylor and had hard fought wins over Terry Jenkins, Colin Lloyd, and van Barneveld.
+Although Priestley failed to maintain that form, his good start proved sufficient to earn him a semi-final place.
+Once again, however, he went down to a loss (6–11 in legs) to eventual winner Taylor.

 In February 2007, he won the UK Open South-West Regional tournament, beating James Wade in the final.
 Priestley's form dipped later in 2007, although this was greatly overshadowed by his battle with prostate cancer.

 Priestley failed to qualify for the Grand Slam of Darts in 2009, but he did win the US Open.
 Taylor chose not to participate in the event.

 Priestley exited the 2010 PDC World Championship in the first round after losing 3–2 to Kevin McDine.
 He exited the 2011 PDC World Championships in the second round of the tournament after losing 4–2 to Gary Anderson.